analogdevicesinc/MaximAI_Documentation/CONTRIBUTING.md

 Please read and understand the contribution guide before creating an issue or pull request.

-Remember that these are **Private** repositories and are not to be published in any way.
+Remember that these are **public** repositories and anyone can see all contributions.
 Refer to LICENSE.md for more details.

 ## Procedures and Access Rules

 - We will primarily be using the **GitHub Flow** model of development.
 Note that this is **NOT** "git flow".
 More information is available [here](https://guides.github.com/introduction/flow/) and [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow).
-- Development is to be done via Forking into your personal account that is tied to the access of the [MaximIntegratedAI](https://github.com/MaximIntegratedAI) organization.
-These forks will continue to be private.
+- Development is to be done via Forking into your personal account.
 More [information](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
 - Only admins and maintainer currently have write access to the root repositories.
 This is designed to help curate the contents of the project, via code reviews on all pull requests.

 **Before submitting a pull request:**

 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
+- Pull requests are checked by the [GitHub Super-Linter](https://github.com/github/super-linter).

 ### Technical Requirements